privatenumber/type-flag/README.md

 #### Default values
 Set a default value with the `default` property.
 When a default is provided, the flag type will not include `undefined`.

+Pass in a function to return mutable values.

 ```ts
 const parsed = typeFlag(process.argv.slice(2), {
     someNumber: {